Mental Health Facilities Dakota County, MN

 Fairview Counseling Center Fairview Lakeville Clinic

-Fairview Counseling Center Fairview Lakeville Clinic is one of mental health facilities in Dakota County, Minnesota, located at 18580 Joplin Avenue, 55044 zip code.
+Fairview Counseling Center Fairview Lakeville Clinic is a mental health treatment center in Dakota County, MN, located at 18580 Joplin Avenue, 55044 zip code area.
 Fairview Counseling Center Fairview Lakeville Clinic provides outpatient treatment.
-Fairview Counseling Center Fairview Lakeville Clinic provides trauma therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and adults.
-Additional services provided at Fairview Counseling Center Fairview Lakeville Clinic include integrated primary care services.
+Fairview Counseling Center Fairview Lakeville Clinic offers behavior modification, trauma therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+Additional services at Fairview Counseling Center Fairview Lakeville Clinic consist of integrated primary care services.

 Learn More